daltlc/tickerTwitter/README.md

 # TickerTwitter

-This project was created to pull tweets from the Stocktwitz API based on saved tickers.
+This project was created to pull tweets from the Stocktwitz API based on saved stock symbols.
 Built using React, Material UI and works with Netlify using lambda functions.

 ## Project URL here:
 https://elastic-khorana-7c2b7c.netlify.app/